Nikolay Gryazin: 2017–2018: ERC & Latvia

 In 2017, Gryazin would make the step-up to four-wheel drive machinery, as he would be using the Škoda Fabia R5 for a full-time outright campaign on the European and Latvian Rally Championships, along with select regional rallies across Europe.
 Gryazin struggled to take off in the European Championship, only managing a best finish of 5th at the Rallye Açores, until he fought Kalle Rovanperä to take an overall win at the season-ending Rally Liepaja, the Latvian round of the ERC.
 He finished the ERC season 7th place, and came second in the Under-28 trophy.
 Back in Latvia, he managed an impressive three victories and finished runner-up in the championship.
 Gryazin coupled these programs with podium finishes and victories in regional rallies at Estonia, Slovenia, and Finland.

 Nikolay Gryazin competing at the 2018 Rally Poland.

-The year of 2018 marked a breakout year for the young Russian.
-In addition to continued full-season efforts in the ERC and Latvia with the Fabia, Gryazin would also tackle the Finnish championship as well.
+The year of 2018 marked a breakout year for Gryazin.
+In addition to continued full-season efforts in the ERC and Latvia with the Fabia, he would also tackle the Finnish championship as well.
 This season would prove to be very successful for Gryazin, as he would take two overall victories in the ERC, one in Poland with a hard battle between himself and Jari Huttunen, and at Rally Liepaja for the second consecutive year.
 These victories were obtained on the way to a runner-up finish in the 2018 ERC standings, winning the Under-28 trophy as well.
 Gryazin finished 3rd in the Latvian championship with three victories, as well as taking home 4th in the Finnish Championship with one win.
 He took additional podiums and victories in regional rallies at Poland, Lithuania, Italy, Sweden, and Norway.

 2019–present: World Rally Championship-2

-After a big breakthrough year in 2018, it was announced that Nikolay Gryazin and Sports Racing Technologies would make the step up to a full-season campaign in the World Rally Championship-2 in 2019, which would mark his first starts in the World Rally Championship.
+After a big breakthrough year in 2018, it was announced that Gryazin and Sports Racing Technologies would make the step up to a full-season campaign in the World Rally Championship-2 in 2019, which would mark his first starts in the World Rally Championship.
 After two victories in warm-up rallies in Norway, Gryazin made his WRC debut at Rally Sweden, and he would finish 15th overall, and 5th in the WRC-2 class.
 In his next round at Corsica, he finished 12th overall, and took a 2nd place WRC-2 finish, capitalizing on the attrition of the regular favorites.
-The rest of his 2019 season campaign is scheduled to be the remaining non-fly away events.
+The rest of his 2019 season campaign was scheduled to be the remaining non-fly away events.